dib-lab/2021-paper-ibd/manuscript.md

 We then partition the graph into pieces using a large radius (*R* = 10).
 The large radius carves the graph into pieces that average 103 k-mers in size.
 We next estimated the abundance of each piece within each metagenome using average k-mer abundance.
-We also annotated the graph pieces using XXX.
+We also annotated the graph pieces using using k-mer overlap between genes of known function and graph pieces.
 Using this information, we performed dominating set differential abundance analysis using corncob [@doi:10.1214/19-aoas1283], a statistical package that tests for differential relative abundance in the presence of variable sequencing depth and excessive zeroes for unobserved observations, conditions which occur in abundances from dominating sets.
+We tested differential abundance at the 5% significance level after correcting for multiple testing (see methods).

 We applied this method for each of our genome queries, building 54 metapangenome graphs and performing dominating set differential abundance analysis on each.
 We tested for differential abundance in pieces that occurred in at least 100 metagenomes, since we sought differences that characterized the majority of our samples within a group.